M3SOulu/FinnishSentimentCOVID19/README.md

 * search\_tweets\_fi.R was the script run daily to extract tweets
 * sample.R was used to create the random sample of tweets to annotate
 * 01-performance.R produces the results for RQ1, RQ2 & RQ3.
-* 02-predictions.R produces generates a file with the disagreement between the annotators and the model that was used by the annotators for investigating those disagreements.
+* 02-predictions.R generates files with the disagreement between the annotators and the model that was used by the annotators for investigating those disagreements.
 * 03-sentiment.R produces the figures for RQ3.